DDTRobot/TITA-Development-Manual/pages/TITA-Tower.md

 The navigation tower is powered through TITA's DB25 external interface and requires the use of an officially certified DB25 connection cable.
 Note that hot-plugging of the DB25 interface is prohibited, as it may cause abnormal power off of the navigation tower.

+**Network Configuration**
+- If you are using TITA in conjunction with Tower, you need to properly configure the ROS2 environment for TITA.
+For detailed operations, please refer to the relevant documentation《[Ubuntu System Flashing Process](https://tita-ubuntu-manual-english.readthedocs.io/en/latest/pages/ubuntu-flash.html)》

 **Debugging**
 The navigation tower supports Ethernet interfaces, and can be connected to a laptop via an Ethernet cable, supporting multi-machine interactive visual debugging.